 The American Institute of Hydrology has developed rigorous qualifications for certification.
 Individuals wishing to be certified as a Professional Hydrologist must apply to the Board of Registration.

-A two-member Board reviews and evaluates each application and makes a recommendation to the Board of Registration.
+A two-member board reviews and evaluates each application and makes a recommendation to the Board of Registration.

-The American Institute of Hydrology also established a Code of Ethics for its members.
+The American Institute of Hydrology also established a Code of ethics for its members.
 Members must adhere to the Code of Ethics in their practice of hydrology.

 Hold above all the public trust and reputation of their professions, perform services only in the areas of their competence, and strive to enhance their qualifications through continuing education and professional development.